Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Introduction

 This work is a pilot study of DL techniques applied for BH weather forecasting.
 The astrophysical setting which provides the training dataset for our study consists of a hydrodynamical simulation of a BH accreting gas from a geometrically thick torus of very hot gas, also called a radiatively inefficient accretion flow (RIAF; e.g. \citealt{Yuan2014, Almeida2020}).
 RIAFs are thought to be the most common mode of BH accretion in present-day galaxies \eg{Ho2008, Nemmen2014, EHTC2019}, where BHs are accreting at mass accretion rates $\dot{M} < 0.01 \dot{M}_{\rm Edd}$ where $\dot{M}_{\rm Edd}$ is the Eddington accretion rate.
-For this reason, RIAFs are widely modeled by numerically solving the conservation laws \eg{Porth2019}.
+For this reason, there is wide interest in modelling RIAFs by numerically solving the conservation laws \eg{Porth2019}.

 For the learning algorithm, we use the well-known U-Net architecture \citep{Ronneberger2015}, which is commonly used to extract patterns from datasets with spatial (images) and temporal (videos) coherence \eg{Karpathy2014, Chen2016}.
+One example of a successful application using the U-Net architecture is the TF-Net \citep{ruiwang2020} for turbulent flows in the absence of gravity. \cite{ruiwang2020} compared the performance of TF-Net with different architectures and they found that U-nets have superior performances. \cite{chen2020} and \cite{kim2019} showed that generative models can also be suited to predicting the evolution of such flows using a data-driven approach. \cite{Pfaff2020} presented an experiment by predicting the states of several physical systems using graph neural networks, including predicting the states of a fluid.
+Another successful case is using hybrid components, i.e., combinations of different approaches, such as \cite{cheng2020} where a hybrid model using generative models with variational autoencoders is applied to model fluid flows.

+Our motivation for choosing the U-Net architecture is the following.
+Firstly, U-net preserves the spatial relations present in the data set \citep{Ronneberger2015}.
+Second, the U-Net preserves critical information while the data pass through the architecture since it has skip connections between the encoder and decoder.
+The information (e.g., spatial and temporal) that may be lost in the encoder process can be recovered through skip connections.
+The skip connections force the decoder to consider the input and encoder outputs while making a prediction.
+A drawback of using U-Net is that it does not save temporal information as in recurrent neural networks \citep{giles1994}.
+We overcame the issue by modifying the architecture to receive and treat temporal information in the fourth dimension of the tensor.

-The BH simulation generates the spacetime distribution of the density field which we feed to the DL model.
+The BH simulation generates the spatiotemporal distribution of the density field which we feed to the DL model.
 The challenge then is how well the DL model predicts the future state of the density field.
 We quantify the performance of the DL physics-free approach by comparing a number of indicators with those obtained from the explicit solution to the conservation equations.

 The paper is organized as follows: In \hyperref[sec:data]{ section 2} we present the fiducial equation-based model that we used to generate the training data and the features.
 In \hyperref[sec:methods]{section 3} we describe the DL model and the custom loss function that we developed.
 In \hyperref[sec:results]{section 4} we describe the results.
 In section \ref{sec:disc} we present the discussion and finally, in section \ref{sec:conclusion} we finish with the conclusions of the work.